Finding the Why

 To make the most of the “5 Whys” technique, consider the following tips:

-5. Document Findings: Record the results of your analysis for future reference and to track progress over time.
+- Document Findings: Record the results of your analysis for future reference and to track your progress over time.

 The “5 Whys” technique is a valuable tool for root cause analysis.
-It offers a systematic approach to uncovering the underlying issues behind a problem.
-By delving deep and asking probing questions, organizations can identify root causes and implement effective solutions that address the issue’s core.
+It provides a systematic approach to identifying the underlying causes of a problem.
+By delving deep and asking probing questions, organizations can identify the root causes and implement effective solutions that address the issue at its core.

 Data Analysis: